bradbell/xrst/test_rst/toml_file.rst

 project_dictionary
 ******************
-The value corresponding to this key is list of a strings.
+The only value in this table is a list of strings.
 Each string contains a newline separated list of words.
 Leading and trailing white space is not part of each word.
 These special words are not considered spelling errors for the entire project.
 Special words, for a particular page, are specified using the :ref:`spell command<spell_cmd>`.
-The default value for this key is
+The default for this table is

 .. literalinclude:: ../xrst/get_toml_dict.py
-   :lines: 183-183
+   :lines: 185-186
    :language: toml

 .. _toml_file@project_dictionary@Example: